 Interested in becoming a naturalist search for position in Eagle Jobs

 Hi!
 My name is Rory Cushen but I go by Cush.
 I am an Environmental Studies major with minors in Creative Writing and Climate Change Science, class of 2023.
 I enjoy nature, my dogs, laughing, and long walks on the beach.
 I'm joking I'm terrified of the ocean; a Bahamas cruise is my worst nightmare.
 While i don't know specifically what I want to do after college with the environment, I just want to ensure that the people that come after me have the same opportunity to love nature as much as I do.
 I always hope to make my trips educational, engaging, and entertaining, because then it doesn't feel like work.
 Hope to see you out there!

 Hi guys!
-My name is Savannah Pultrone and i am an Environmental Studies major with a concentration in Environmental Education and a minor in Climate Change.
-One time while traveling, a guide approached me and asked, "you're from Florida, so are you a swamp or beach person?"
-The answer is, a die hard swamp person.
+My name is Savannah Putroneand I am an Environmental Studies major with a concentration in Environmental Education and a minor in Climate Change.
+One time while traveling, a guide approached me and asked, "you're from Florida, so are you a swamp person or a beach person?"
+The answer is a die hard swamp person.
 I recently started an internship with Big Cypress National Preserve and have begun fulfilling my dream of becoming a park ranger at a NPS unit.
-I am constantly outside whether it be hiking with my dog, foraging, canoeing, etc. I cannot wait to hopefully instill a sense of appreciation and love for all of the natural beauties that Florida has to offer.
+I am constantly outside whether it be hiking with my dog, foraging, canoeing, etc. I cannot wait to hopefully instill a sense of appreciation and love for all of natural beauties that Florida has to offer